Home > Trout Fly Fishing > Trout Flies > Wet Flies > Hackled Wets

-Woodcock And Red Brassie - Northern Spider - Heritage Range
+Customers who bought Woodcock And Red Brassie Northern Spider also bought:

 The Woodcock And Red Brassie is one of the classic English North Country spider style flies used all over the world in fly fishing.
 Wire bodies work well in rough water.
 The added weight of the wire helps the Woodcock And Red Brassie get down to the fish and yet manages to keep the slim profile of a tyincal north country fly.

 The Woodcock And Red Brassie can be used to catch Rainbow Trout